oroinc/documentation/backend/bundles/commerce/SEOBundle/seo-meta-fields.rst

 - LandingPage (OroCMSBundle) with admin view and edit
 - ContentNode (OroWebCatalogBundle) with admin view and edit

-In the management console, for extended entity (e.g., Product, Category, LandingPage, or ContentNode) view and edit pages, the new SEO section with the SEO fields title, description and keywords was added.
+In the back-office, for extended entity (e.g., Product, Category, LandingPage, or ContentNode) view and edit pages, the new SEO section with the SEO fields title, description and keywords was added.
 These SEO options apply to the currently viewed entity and may be modified for all locales.

 On the storefront, the SEO fields with their values in the HTML of website pages for the search engines to pick them up.